-Many people are hesitant to send over Medical Personnel as not only a safety breach, but also that many people don’t see a need to help out with an issue that is far from home.
-An article in The Guardian, “Cuba leads fight against Ebola in Africa as west frets about border security”

-has pointed out that “It’s natural that people care more about what’s happening closer to their lives and realities” but “the fact that thousands of deaths in Africa are treated as a statistic, and that one or two patients inside our borders are reported in all their individual pain, should be cause for reflection.”
-With that being said, the chance of infection reaching back to the U.S. from these personnel would be extremely small, if any chance at all.
-The reason for this is because of the “buffer zone” that is put in place as a precaution.
-After a staff member treats patients for an allotted amount of time, they then are quarantined for 21 days to be monitored for any symptoms before returning home.
-If no symptoms are reported, then they are safe to go home.
-The U.S. has sent personnel in the past and with great success.
-Reported in the New York Daily, a group of staff members have returned home after serving time in Africa, and after the 21 day quarantine, “none were deemed symptomatic, according to the White House”.
-We are in constant panic and fear that we will bring this disease inside of the borders of the U.S. This fear is only present because we are too paranoid for our own good; as Andrew Gleadle, program director for the International Medical Corps has said, although there could be a “few isolated cases [in the west], we’re not going to get an epidemic.
+The reason so many countries are hesitant to send over medical personnel is not only a fear of contracting this highly contagious disease, but also many don’t see a need to help out with an issue that is far from home.
+An article in The Guardian, “Cuba leads fight against Ebola in Africa as west frets about border security,” points out that, “It’s natural that people care more about what’s happening closer to their lives and realities,” but “the fact that thousands of deaths in Africa are treated as a statistic, and that one or two patients inside our borders are reported in all their individual pain, should be cause for reflection.”
+With that being said, the chance of infection spreading to the U.S. from these personnel is extremely small, if there is any chance at all.
+The reason for this is the precautionary protocol of the “buffer zone.”
+After a staff member treats patients for an allotted amount of time, they then are quarantined for 21 days, during which they are monitored for any symptoms before returning home.
+If no symptoms are reported, then they are safe to leave.
+In fact, the U.S. has sent personnel in the past and with great success.
+The New York Daily News reports that of a group of medical workers who returned home after serving time in Africa, and after the 21-day quarantine, “none were deemed symptomatic, according to the White House.”
+The fear of bringing Ebola back home is only present because we are too paranoid for our own good.
+As Andrew Gleadle, program director for the International Medical Corps has said, although there could be a “few isolated cases [in the west], we’re not going to get an epidemic.
 We need more focus on West Africa where the real problem is.”

 Where the fight is, is where we need to be.
-Although America has sent millions in financial aid towards Western Africa, it is time to push these boundaries by sending what’s needed: doctors and supplies.
-Just as how Great Britain has followed suit in the past, if the U.S. begins to send doctors and other medical personnel to Western Africa, then Great Britain and other large nations will hopefully as well too.
+Although America has sent millions in financial aid towards the fight against Ebola in Western Africa, it is time to put our money where our mouths are by sending doctors and supplies.
+In this, the United States must take a leadership position.
+If other countries are willing to follow our lead of sending financial aid, surely they will do the same if the U.S. begins to send doctors and other medical personnel to Western Africa.
 We must lead by an example.

-We must show that we care about our countries pride, but also the lives of millions that are being affected by this virus, who might not live if we don’t help.
+Nate:

+This is extremely well done!
+One of the greatest strengths of your paper is the solid, concrete evidence you supply throughout in order to reinforce and prove your points about the aid that is being sent vs the aid that is needed and why our fears of bringing Ebola home are bunk.
+The majority of my edits were for LOCs, mostly to smooth out sentences, make them more active, etc. But that’s easy to fix!
+You should be really proud of this work.
+I’m seeing such great improvement in your writing since the beginning of the course and that is solely through your own hard work.

+Best,

+Denise